yezyilomo/django-restql/docs/querying_data.md

 ]
 ```

-The id here is fine, but the `updated_at` doesn’t quite conform to the camel case convention in JavaScript.
+The id here is fine, but the `updated_at` doesn’t quite conform to the camel case convention in JavaScript(Which is where APIs are used mostly).
 Let’s change it by using an alias.

 `GET /users/?query={id, updatedAt: updated_at}`